-The Navy is implementing or experimenting with new kinds of naval formations, more flexible forward-deployment schedules, forward-homeporting additional Navy ships, and long-duration deployments with crew rotation.
-These changes raise several potential issues for Congress.
+The Navy is implementing or experimenting with new kinds of naval formations, more flexible forward-deployment schedules, forward-homeporting additional Navy ships, and long-duration deployments with crew rotation (which the Navy calls Sea Swap).
+Navy officials have pointed to Sea Swap in particular as a change that may permit a reduction in the planned size of the Navy.
+These changes in Navy ship deployment methods raise several potential issues for Congress.
 This CRS report will be updated as events warrant.